 SDA logo

-The 2002 remake adds and changes many things from the original.
+This 2002 remake of the original Resident Evil adds and changes many things from the original.
 You play as either Chris Redfield or Jill Valentine of the S.T.A.R.S.
 Alpha team, sent to find the S.T.A.R.S.
 Bravo team who lost contact during a murder investigation.

 Return to the Game List, the FAQ, or the Home Page.